rasmuserik/solsort-old/README.md

 Main repositories

 - `solsort` - source code for cloud
-- `notes` - various writings: notes and release-status
+  - `notes.md` - various writings: notes and release-status, will be automatically extracted and transformed from markdown
 - `webroot` - static files for the webserver
 - `gateway` - gateway server, which starts webrtc-server, connects nodes, and forward http to nodes, proxies couch-base-access etc.
 - `loader` - boot-javascript that caches code in localstorage, and autoupdates etc.